 Right after our reservation, the situation in Spain got worse.

 The numbers of infected tripled, bars, and clubs in Barcelona were closed and people were asked to stay inside.
-European states like Norway or Britain moved Spain form safe green colors to unsafe red and every British person returning from Spain would need to go to 2 weeks quarantine.
+European states like Norway or Britain moved Spain from safe green colors to unsafe red and every British person returning from Spain would need to go to 2 weeks quarantine.
 That was something that changed within hours.

 Slovakia has been super cautious during this whole pandemic so far.
 The changes our government makes are so unpredictable it’s impossible to plan a holiday.